alexandrenardi/aws-devops-end-to-end-workshop/README.md

 #### Create an environment (IDE) for Cloud9

 1. Create another stack from C9-env-formation-template-with-bootstrap.yaml.
 Name your stack as C9EnvironmentStack, for example.
+   - In the review page, check the “**I acknowledge…**” check box, and create the stack
-2. Go to Cloud9 and open your IDE.
+3. Go to Cloud9 and open your IDE.

 #### Create CodeCommit repositories